Best Strategies for Protecting Assets from a Spouse

 Offshore trusts offer some of the best strategies for protect assets from a spouse asset protection strategies and pre-divorce planning techniques.
 These offshore trusts work in a very similar way as the domestic asset protection trusts.
 The main advantage of offshore trusts over domestic asset protection trusts has to do with fraudulent transfer claims.
 Fraudulent transfer occurs when someone transfers assets with the expressed intent of defrauding creditors.
 These creditors can include former spouses during and after divorce cases.
 Fraudulent transfer occurs when one spouse transfers assets immediately before one of the parties files for divorce.
 It can also occur if one spouse transfers assets when divorce is reasonably imminent.
 An example of this is after one spouse catches the other spouse cheating.

 The burden of proof for fraudulent transfer claims in most domestic asset protection trust jurisdictions is clear and convincing evidence.
-If one former spouse is able to show intent on behalf of the other spouse, the burden of proof will transferred to the spouse with the trust.
+With a domestic trust, let’s suppose one former spouse is able to show intent on behalf of the other spouse.
+Domestically, the law transfers the burden of proof the spouse with the trust.
 The accused spouse will have to prove that they did not intend to make a fraudulent transfer of assets.

 Burden of Proof

-The burden of proof in offshore jurisdiction lies completely with the spouse trying to make a claim on trust assets.
+The burden of proof in offshore jurisdiction, however, lies completely with the spouse trying to make a claim on trust assets.
 Some offshore jurisdictions, including the Cook Islands and Nevis, have a burden of proof which is beyond all reasonable doubt.
-This means that a former spouse making an accusation of fraudulent transfer in these jurisdictions must meet the same standard of proof necessary for a murder case.
-We have never had client in a divorce case lose money held in a Cook Islands trust or Nevis trust that we have established.
+This is what than means to a former spouse making an accusation of fraudulent transfer in these jurisdictions.
+They must meet the same standard of proof necessary for a murder case.
+That is one reason why we have never had a client in a divorce case lose money held in a Cook Islands trust or Nevis trust.

 Additionally, many offshore jurisdictions do not recognize foreign judgements.
-In order for a former spouse to make a claim of fraudulent transfer, they re-adjudicate the case in the jurisdiction where the other spouse set up the trust.
+So, how would a former spouse to make a claim of fraudulent transfer?
+They would have to re-adjudicate the case in the jurisdiction where the other spouse set up the trust.
 The time and cost associated with this alone may be enough to discourage a former spouse from pursuing the assets held in the trust.
-As a result, offshore trusts may be advantageous over domestic asset protection trusts in the event of divorce.
+As a result, offshore trusts are tremendously advantageous over domestic asset protection trusts in the event of divorce.